openlayers/openlayers/changelog/upgrade-notes.md

 });
 ```

-A final change to the immediate rendering API is that `vectorContext.drawFeature()` calls are not "immediate" as well.
+A final change to the immediate rendering API is that `vectorContext.drawFeature()` calls are now "immediate" as well.
 The drawing now occurs synchronously.
 This means that any `zIndex` in a style passed to `drawFeature()` will be ignored.
 To achieve `zIndex` ordering, order your calls to `drawFeature()` instead.

 #### Removal of `ol.DEFAULT_TILE_CACHE_HIGH_WATER_MARK`